go-noisegate/go-noisegate.el/README.md

 The document below assumes you configured your editor in this way.

-## Tutorial
+## Quickstart

-In this tutorial, you will learn how to use the hornet to help your coding.
+This quickstart shows you how to use hornet to help your coding.

 ### Set up